allegro/allegro.tech/_posts/2015-07-31-introducing-slinger-library.md

 author: krzysztof.kocel
 ---

-## Problem

 Consider you are an Android application developer.
-You created an application for your product and you would like to enable your users browse content of your product using mobile app.
-If a product website has its addresses organized as resources it's easy, problem comes when there is no clear distinction between resources since they can be SEO friendly.
-The reason why handling such links in Android is hard is that intent-filter mechanism is very limited.
+You created a mobile application for your website and you would like to enable your users to browse content of your website using a mobile app.
+It’s easy if a website uses RESTful guidelines for creating URLs.
+Problem comes when a website uses SEO friendly URLs.
+Handling such links is hard because regular expression mechanism in Android manifest is flawed.

 Suppose you want to support links in such format: `http://www.example.com/123-product-and-some-product-description-in-url.html`